Driante/RandomCompressedCoding/papers/Resume.md

 ## TODO

-- [ ] Correct the paper
+- [x] Correct the paper
-- [ ] Add section about input noise: mantain fixed the ratio between the variance and the peak of tc
+- [x] Add section about input noise: mantain fixed the ratio between the variance and the peak of tc: currently running
-- [ ] Choice a journal
+- [x] Choice a journal
 - [ ] Think what to do next (multiscale problem efficient coding): use information theory constraints (capacity of the channel) to see if we find multiscale solutions (analougsly to Georgjieva)
-- [ ] prepare presentation: title and absteact
+- [x] prepare presentation: slides: 30'

 ## Journals